KeshiaRose/Clear-Filters/README.md

+>**The version found in this repository is out of date.
+Please go to the [Extension Gallery](https://extensiongallery.tableau.com/products/29) to get the latest version.**

 # Clear Filters Extension

 This extension enables you to add a "clear all filters" button and/or a "reset all filters" button directly into your Tableau dashboard.
 Great for embedded dashboards that do not have the toolbar showing or for a more intuitive interface.